 Fair Haven home prices are not only among the most expensive in New Jersey, but Fair Haven real estate also consistently ranks among the most expensive in America.

-Fair Haven is a decidedly white-collar borough, with fully 96.77% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Fair Haven is a borough of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Fair Haven who work in management occupations (23.28%), sales jobs (17.71%), and business and financial occupations (9.92%).
+Fair Haven is a decidedly white-collar borough, with fully 95.31% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Fair Haven is a borough of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Fair Haven who work in management occupations (22.18%), sales jobs (15.65%), and business and financial occupations (10.74%).

 Also of interest is that Fair Haven has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Fair Haven is a great place for families with children to consider.
-First of all, many other families with children live here, making Fair Haven a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Fair Haven has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Fair Haven’s overall crime rate is lower than average for the country.
+Fair Haven is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Fair Haven’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Fair Haven is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Fair Haven is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Despite being a small borough, Fair Haven has a lot of people using a ferryboat to get to and from work every day.
-Most of these people on a ferryboat are using it to get to good jobs in other cities.
+In Fair Haven, a lot of people use a ferryboat to get to work every day though Fair Haven is a relatively small borough.
+Those that ride a ferryboat are primarily traveling out of town to good jobs in other cities.

 The people who call Fair Haven home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fair Haven residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Fair Haven include Irish, Italian, English, German, and Polish.